Learn about Federal Employment

 A. An employer will conduct a credit check to review your ability to manage your finances, particularly if the job involves finance, accounting, cash or valuable merchandise.
 How you manage your finances will often be an indicator as to how you are going to manage the companies’ resources.
 If your credit is poor or you’ve filed bankruptcy, be ready to provide interviewers with a short, contrite explanation and to redirect the conversation to one of your strengths as well as to a reference that can back up your story.
 If a company has requested a background check they are looking for criminal activity in your background.

 Q. How does your credit rating influence the hiring process?

 A. If your credit is poor or you’ve filed bankruptcy, be ready to provide interviewers with a short, contrite explanation and to redirect the conversation to one of your strengths as well as to a reference that can back up your story.
 For instance, you might say: "I came from humble beginnings, and when I went away to college, I'd never had any experience with credit.
 I got overextended, and that was wrong, but I learned a lesson and worked hard to pay off all my debts.
 Since then, I've had clean credit and I hope this won't hold me back, because I really want to work for your company."
 If you are turned down for a job because of credit problems, the employer has to give you a copy of the report and explain your rights under the Fair Credit Reporting Act.

 Q. Can a company perform a background check before an interview?

 A. It is illegal for an employer to run a background check before extending an offer

 Q. Are classes available to advance your computer skills?

 A. Yes.
 There are many classes available the can enhance your computer skills.
-You should contact your local CareerSource Career Counselor for additional information on classes that may be available in your area.
+You should contact your local CareerSource Career Coach for additional information on classes that may be available in your area.